TheBoisvert/SimpleBlackJack/README.md

+# SimpleBlackJack
-A simple 1 player against computer dealer blackjack game that plays in the Terminal!
+#### A simple 1 player against computer dealer blackjack game that plays in the Terminal!

 I tried to follow the rules of blackjack as much as possible.
 I've taken the rules from this website : https://bicyclecards.com/how-to-play/blackjack/

+#### Notes and tweaks
 This plays with a single pack of cards.
 Betting limits follow general rule, minimum of 2 and maximum of 500.
 The dealer's bank is infinite.

+I figured that letting players split their pairs would add a lot of complexity  to the code, while not really adding much in terms of value to the game.
+Since this is only supposed to be a simple python exercise, I decided not to include this mechanic to the game!